sharikgrg/Rock-paper-scissors/README.md

-# Rock Paper and Scissors game. :rock: :paper: :scissor:
+# Rock Paper and Scissors game. :octocat:

 - Trialling with the random.randint() method
 - Uses a while loop to keep the game running